 Yes.
 And it needs to cover you for riding on the road in these countries.
 If you have trouble finding such insurance I can give you some suggestions.

 What’s all this about police escorts?

-Since 2003 Algeria requires a travel agency representative carrying an ordre du mission to travel with tourists groups from border to border, either with them in their car or in their own vehicle, as is our case.
+Since 2003 Algeria requires a travel agency representative carrying an ordre du mission to travel with tourists groups from border to border, either with them in their car or driving their own vehicle, as in our case.
 Similar regs exist in parts of other Sahara countries.
-These escorts of ‘guides’ can help ease our passage through checkpoints.
+These escorts or ‘guides’ can help ease our passage through checkpoints and other bottlenecks.

 Is this tour for me?

-It is if you’ve a few years experience riding motorcycles abroad and are looking for something different; if you’ve travelled in Muslim countries, and if you’re prepared to endure the delays, heat, cold, dust, shabby refuse collection services, dodgy plumbing, cavalier hygiene attitudes, wayward driving and other issues common to travel and life in North Africa.
+It is if you’ve a few years experience riding motorcycles abroad and are looking for something different; if you’ve travelled in Muslim countries, and if you’re prepared to endure the possible delays, heat, cold, dust, shabby refuse collection services, dodgy plumbing, cavalier attitudes to food hygiene, wayward driving and other issues common to travel and life in North Africa.